-West Sound Technical Skills Center provides professional career training and college preparation as part of the public educational system at no cost to students between the ages of 16 and 21 and in grades 11 or 12.
-Classes are three periods in length and feature hands-on training and a focus on employability skills.
+West Sound Technical Skills Center provides professional career training and college preparation for students in the Senior year.
+Classes are three periods in length (2.5 hours per day, 5 days per week) and prepare students for both careers AND college readiness skills, featuring hands-on training and a focus on employability skills.
 Students select either first session from 8:00 AM to 10:30 AM or second session from 11:10 AM to 1:40 PM.

 Bus transportation provided by the sending school.
-The remaining periods are used to complete your high school graduation requirements.
-All programs offered at West Sound Tech satisfy a high school elective credit requirement for graduation.
+All programs offered at West Sound Tech satisfy a high school elective credit requirement for graduation and/or a career and technical education credit.
 Most programs offer equivalency credit/cross credit (see individual program description).
-Students may also be able to earn additional community college credit free through the Tech Prep process in selected programs indicated below.
-See your counselor on how to enroll.
+Students may earn additional community college credit free (see individual program description).
+REGISTER ONLINE beginning March 1, 2018.
 Regular daily attendance is critical at West Sound Tech.
 Call for further information (360.473.0550).
-Or check out our programs at westsoundtech.com.
+Or check out our programs at westsoundtech.org.